 Anna Lauenstein & Leon Vatter

-Requirements for the ungraded Studium Generale credits: Regular and active participation as well as sharing ones individual artistic/scientific/social/political practice in class.
+Requirements for the ungraded Studium Generale credits: Regular and active participation as well as sharing ones individual artistic practice in class once.

 Anna Lauenstein studied Fine Arts with a focus on the moving image at the University of the Arts (Berlin) with Prof. Jimmy Robert, Prof. Ming Wong and Prof. Hito Steyerl.
 She also studied Cultural Anthropology at the Humboldt University (Berlin) and the University of Leipzig.
 Since August 2020 she is working at Studium Generale as an artistic and scientific assistant.
 In her artistic research she works within the tensions between knowledge, poetics and politics, whereby a decolonial perspective on Europe is central.
 Her works have been shown e. g. at HAUNT, Berlin; Galerie Bernau; the Museum of Photography, Berlin and the BWA Gallery, Wrocław.
 She was nominated for the President's Fine Arts Award of UdK and she was awarded the NaFöG fellowship 2021/22.